andreasdominik/HermesMQTT.jl/docs/src/details.md

 language=en
 ```

-### 2) Define the texts in all languages:
+### 2) Define the texts snippets in all languages:
-To let the assistant speak different languages, all texts must be added to a
+To let the assistant speak different languages, all texts
-database
+must be added to a database
 for all target languages.
 These are defined in the
 `config.ini` file by connecting a language, a key and the sentence.
 Text sniplets for each key must be defined in each language: